 Copyright, Project CBD.
 May not be reprinted without permission.

 If not for Dennis Peron, the courageous cannabis and gay rights activist who died on Jan.
 27, 2018, medical marijuana might not be legal throughout much of the United States today.
-This book excerpt describes the San Francisco Cannabis Buyers’ Club, the first medical marijuana dispensary in America, which Peron established and ran in open defiance of federal and state law.
-Excerpt: “It was a place where people came to laugh for the last time before they died.”
+This book excerpt from Smoke Signals by Project CBD director Martin A. Lee describes the San Francisco Cannabis Buyers’ Club, the first medical marijuana dispensary in America, which Peron established and ran in open defiance of federal and state law.
+“It was a place where people came to laugh for the last time before they died.”